Marcos-OLiveiraVO/Shop-manager-/README.md

 updating and removing products.

 ## :rocket:Installation
-To run the repository it is necessary to clone it,
+To run the repository it is necessary to clone it.

     git clone https://github.com/Marcos-OLiveiraVO/Shop-manager-.git